Biyinzika-Joshua-J/Biyinzika-Joshua-J/README.md

 **`Multifaceted Computer Scientist (Developer/Blogger/Chess fanatic)`**

 I'm a frontend developer passionate about crafting exceptional user interfaces with Next.js and React.js.
-As a computer science student, I share insights on diverse computer science topics on my blog, [soarwithcode.com](https://soarwithcode.com).
-The sheer delight of turning ideas into tangible applications fuels my love for this field.
-Armed with just my keyboard, laptop, and technical knowledge, I'm continually amazed by the global impact I can make – a driving force that keeps me moving forward.
+I also write about tech on Linkedin, X and Medium.

 ---